jrief/django-formset/docs/source/dialog-model-forms.rst

 	        fields = ['title', 'reporter']

 This is the main form of the collection and is used to edit the issue related fields.
-It just offers one field named ``title``; this is just for demonstration purpose, a real application would of course offer many more fields.
+It just offers one field named ``title``; this is just for demonstration purposes, a real application would of course offer many more fields.

 In addition to its lonely ``title`` field, this form offers the two activators as mentioned in the previous section.
 They are named ``edit_reporter`` and ``add_reporter``.
-When clicked, they induce to open the dialog form as already explained.
+When clicked, they induce the opening of the dialog form as already explained.
 However, the button ``edit_reporter`` is when clicked, configured to "prefill" the form's content using the value of the field ``issue.reporter``.
 Prefilling is done by fetching the form's related data from the server and changing the field's values accordingly.
 Here the fields named ``id`` and ``full_name`` are filled with data fetched from the server.